To all our clients and friends who are affected by the devastating fires:

-Johnston, Kinney and Zulaica LLP is a nine attorney law firm focusing on estate planning, tax and family law.
+Johnston, Kinney and Zulaica LLP is a twelve attorney law firm focusing on estate planning, tax and family law.
 With offices in San Francisco and Santa Rosa, we serve the entire Bay Area and have clients throughout California.
 All of our attorneys strive to deliver competent and thoughtful advice and practical solutions for real life issues.
 Laws exist to help people at various stages in life whether it be forming family, protecting assets, or passing on legacies.

 Our three partners, M. Jean Johnston, Deb L. Kinney, and Yulissa Zulaica, have decades of experience helping clients realize their goals with integrity.
 Whether you are getting married or divorced, creating or further refining your estate plan, gifting assets in a tax advantaged way or making sure your inheritance is protected, we work with you to make sure that you understand your options, your particular circumstances are considered, and your goals are achieved.
 We believe that each person, including both the attorney and client must bring an ethical and fair approach to the issue at hand, and we work with all of our clients to make sure their situation is resolved.